acollamati/starchat-doc/docs/index.md

     ],
-    "verified": true,  // A variable used in some call centers "topics": "t1 t2",  // Eventual topics to be associated "doctype": "normal",
+    "verified": true,  // A variable used in some call centers "topics": "t1 t2",  // Eventual topics to be associated "dclass": "", // Optional field as a searchable class for answer "doctype": "normal",
     "state": "",
     "status": 0